wk1ng73/wk1ng73/README.md

 ### Hi there 👋
+I'm Kun, and I'm currently a fresh postgraduate student graduated from CUHK.
+My interests are in Cyber Security, and I love to learn and explore knowledge about security, like CTF games, cryptography, blockchain, etc..

+- 🌱 I’m currently learning post-quantum cryptography.
+- 📫 How to reach me: any problem of my projects please open issues directly.

 <!--
 **WK-ING/WK-ING** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.